 2015 was the inaugural year of the Success By 6 Kindergarten Enrichment Scholarship designed to benefit homeless and low income Batavians.
 The Batavia School District offers a half day kindergarten program to all residents, with the Batavia Park District offering Kindergarten Enrichment for those children who would benefit from a full day of learning.
 The cost of Kindergarten Enrichment, for one school year, is $3025 for one student.

 Many of the children who qualify for the SB6 Scholarship have not had the opportunity to attend pre-school or receive the related educational and social benefits of a classroom setting.
-The opportunity for a full day of kindergarten would help to build background knowledge and vocabulary, fine motor and social readiness skills, and provide greater opportunities to practice skills which the child may never have had exposure to.
+A full day of kindergarten will help build background knowledge and vocabulary, fine motor and social readiness skills, and provide greater opportunities to practice skills which the child may never have had exposure to.
 It is our goal to have the child “caught up” to those who are further along so that by First Grade, the playing field is evened out, any gaps closed and the foundation will be set for better learning in the years ahead.
 Not only does this benefit the scholarship child, it ultimately helps everyone in the classroom who desires and needs the teachers’ attention.

 For more information about the program and/or how you can help with the 2017/18 school year, please contact Melinda Kintz, Executive Director, Batavia United Way.

 In 2017, Batavia United Way piloted a Success By 6 Pre-School scholarship to reach children even earlier.
 Since 2015, 45 children have been awarded scholarships.

 Batavia United Way is seeking funding partners for the 2018-19 school year.
 100% of donations earmarked for SB6 go directly to scholarships.